'Sometimes it just breaks my heart. It was like my people were pushed out'

 She wanted to capture the beauty of those families still going strong in central Auckland.

-But Tuiburelevu didn't know anyone in the film industry.
+But Tuiburelevu did not know anyone in the film industry.
 She floated a documentary idea with Torisse Laulu, who took on the role of producer and Ursula Grace from Four in Five films who supported the project.

 Read More